-The CMP permits roads (linear improvements) in the required buffer to wetlands provided the applicant demonstrates that certain CMP specified conditions are met.
-The applicant has demonstrated that there is no feasible alternative to the proposed development that does not involve development in the required buffer to wetlands or that will result in a less significant adverse impact to the required buffer to wetlands.
+The CMP permits the installation of linear improvements (potable water main and access drive) in the required buffer to wetlands provided the applicant demonstrates that certain CMP specified conditions are met.
+The applicant has demonstrated that there is no feasible alternative to the proposed development in an existing maintained grass area that does not involve development in the required buffer to wetlands that will result in a less significant adverse impact to wetlands.
 In addition, the proposed development will not result in a substantial impairment of the resources of the Pinelands.
 With the conditions below, all practical measures are being taken to mitigate the impact on the required buffer to wetlands.
-The applicant has represented that the proposed widening of the entrance ramp is necessary to improve traffic safety.
-The applicant has demonstrated that the need for the proposed development overrides the importance of protecting the wetlands.
+The development proposed within the required buffer to wetlands is necessary to provide water service from one of the proposed replacement well houses to existing development in the Township.
+The applicant has demonstrated that the need for the proposed development overrides the importance of protecting the required buffer to wetlands.